 Dialysis is a procedure that removes metabolic end-products and excess fluid from the blood, often involving blood filtration and cleanse through a machine.
 Since it substitutes the natural kidney function, it is often referred to as renal replacement therapy (RRT).

-When patients are diagnosed with stage 5 kidney disease (CKD) they have reached the stage of kidney failure, i.e. there is failure to sustain the human body homeostasis, so kidney function has to be done artificially.
-One way to mimic the job of the kidneys is by hemodialysis, in case the patient does not directly proceed to pre-emptive kidney transplantation (transplantation before starting hemodialysis).
+When patients are diagnosed with stage 5 kidney disease (CKD) they have reached the stage of kidney failure, i.e. the failure to sustain the human body homeostasis (balance).
+This means that the kidney function has gone below 10% to 15% and the kidneys are no longer able to filter the blood and make urine.
+That causes toxins and excess fluid to build up in the body.
+In case the patient does not directly proceed to pre-emptive kidney transplantation (transplantation before dialysis), one way to mimic the job of the kidneys is by hemodialysis.

-In order to successfully replace the kidney and maintain the body alive, it is vital that dialysis becomes part of patients’ routine and take place certain days and for a specific amount of time, so that blood is adequately cleaned and excess fluid is removed from the body.
+In order to successfully replace the kidney function and keep your body operating, it is vital that dialysis becomes part of your weekly routine.
+Dialyzing on certain days and for a specific amount of time is important for the blood to be adequately cleaned and excess fluid removed from the body.

-Home dialysis has gained a lot of interest lately, as it can be done with the aid of new technology including water osmosis equipment at home combined with medical monitoring of the patient by a special center.
+Home dialysis has gained a lot of interest lately, as it can be done from the comfort of your home with the combination of the patient’s medical monitoring by a specialized center.

-These centers should be fully equipped with all the necessary technology, such as reverse osmosis systems in order to clean city water, state of the art dialysis machines, while expert medical and nursing stuff specialized in hemodialysis is equally important, in order for the process to be carried out safely and smoothly.
+These centers should be fully equipped with the necessary technology, state of the art dialysis machines, and expert medical and nursing staff specialized in hemodialysis, in order for the process to be carried out smoothly and safely.